-  You’re probably wondering why should you visit Kuantan at all.
+You’re probably wondering what the reasons to visit Kuantan actually are.
+The truth is, there really aren’t that many things to do in Kuantan.
 If you do a quick search on the internet, attractions for visitors are pretty limited.
 You can take some tourist-y excursions ranging from a twilight firefly tour by boat (which actually sounded quite fun) to high-end shopping in Kuantan’s East Coast Mall (not our cup of tea) to a 25 km journey to look at some waterfalls.

 But we’d advise you to change your expectations and put away the guidebooks.
 Honestly?
 We wouldn’t go out of our way to do any of these things.
 We’d head straight north out of town to the little beach community of Balok for another no-pressure idyll.

-When you visit Kuantan, embrace the fact that you are in an under the radar location where it’s possible and preferable to just be.
+When you visit, one of the best things to do in Kuantan is embrace the fact that you are in an under the radar location where it’s possible and preferable to just be.
 Keep the schedule as blank as you can.
 The rest of the world is far, far away.

 Cruise the oceanside highway for the freshest seafood and ethnic restaurants.
 Budget between $7 and $20 USD for a full meal for two with wine or beer (yes, it’s available, just not everywhere).